 Cons of live rat traps:

-- Once you capture a rodent you still need to either kill it yourself or invest a serious amount of time in driving it away from your property.
+- Once you capture a rodent, you still need to either kill it yourself or invest time in driving it away from your property.

-As any other rat trap, live traps are effective only when placed and used correctly.
+As with any other rat trap, live traps are effective only when placed and used correctly.
 It’s smart to first place them inactive for a couple of days so that the rats can get used to them.
 It’s also important to check up on them regularly so that you can act fast once you’ve captured a rodent.
-If you leave a sprung cage trap for a long time, the other rats on your property will notice their captured mate and learn to avoid the traps.

 Rat poisons (rodenticides)

-Rodenticides come in several different types with some key differences between them:
+Rodenticides come in several different types with some key differences:

 - Anticoagulants and non-anticoagulants are the main distinctions between rat poisons you’ll stumble upon.
 Anticoagulants work on the principle of regular human blood-thinning medicine only in a much more concentrated dose.
 They drastically deplete an enzyme that produces vitamin K. Vitamin K is required for blood to clot.
-Naturally, its depletion in the body leads to a blood thinning effect in a dangerous proportion which in turn leads to internal bleeding and eventual death.
-Anticoagulants are among the more popular rat poisons for residential use because they are among the strongest rat poison products out there, as well as because their effects in humans and pets are reversible by ingesting enough Vitamin K and doing an emergency doctor visit.
-Non-anticoagulants work in different principles.
-For example, phosphide rat poisons use zinc phosphide that creates a phosphine gas in the rodent’s stomach which kills it rather quickly.
-They are both safe and unsafe for residential use – they are safe because should a pet eat a dead rat the pet won’t get poisoned; however, they are unsafe because direct ingestion of the poison from the package is much more dangerous because there is no antidote.
-Another type of non-anticoagulant rat poison are calciferols.
-They work by drastically increasing the amount of Vitamin D in the rodent’s organism which leads to calcification of the internal organs and death.
-A lot of common rat poison products use a combination of anticoagulants and non-anticoagulants such as calciferol.
+Naturally, its depletion in the body leads to a dangerous blood thinning effect which in turn leads to internal bleeding and eventual death.
+Anticoagulants are among the more popular rat poisons for residential use because they are among the strongest rat poison products, as well as because their effects in humans and pets are reversible by administration of vitamin K1 and/or a blood transfusion.
+Non-anticoagulants work differently.
+For example, phosphide rat poisons use zinc phosphide that becomes phosphine gas in the rodent’s stomach, killing it rather quickly.
+They have pros and cons for residential use – on the pro side, should a pet eat a dead rat the pet won’t get poisoned; however, direct ingestion of the poison from the package is much more dangerous because there is no antidote.
+Another type of non-anticoagulant rat poison is cholecalciferol, which works by drastically increasing the amount of vitamin D in the rodent’s body, which leads to calcification of the internal organs and death.

-- Another type of difference you might encounter is the differentiation between the first generation and the second generation anticoagulants.
+- Another type of difference you might encounter is the differentiation between first and second generation anticoagulants.
 First generation anticoagulants are older anticoagulants that require multiple doses to be lethal.
 Some, including wafarin, are used for human blood-thinning medicine.
-Warfarin was first used in the 1950s, but rats became resistant to it.
-The second generation of anticoagulants in rat poison are much stronger chemicals such as Brodifacoum, Bromadiolone and others that are effective after a single dose.
+Warfarin was first used in the 1950s, but many rats have become resistant to it.
+The second generation of anticoagulants in rat poison are much stronger compounds such as brodifacoum, bromadiolone, and others that are effective after a single dose.
 Second-generation anticoagulants are not available to homeowners.
 The EPA only allows their use by professional pest control companies.

 Rat poisons also come in a lot of different physical forms – pellets, blocks, meal, paste, liquid, and others.
 Each type is more suitable for different situations and containers.
-For example, pellets are typically preferred for outdoor use while cubes and meal are typically chosen for indoor use.
+For example, pellets are typically preferred for outdoor use while meal baits are typically chosen for indoor use.

 Rodenticides can be used both in conjunction with rat traps and on their own.
 They don’t work well with rat deterrent products, however, unless you’re using the latter to deter the rodents to the former in a large property.

 Just like rat traps, rat poison baits are best used in or close to the pathways of the rodents.
-For Roof rats, this means high in the attic, on roof support beams, on the holes and exits from the attic or from the hollow walls, etc. For Norway rats, the most suitable locations are once near the exits of their burrows, underneath sinks and other furniture, by the edges of walls, and so on.
+For roof rats, this means high in the attic, on roof support beams, on the holes and exits from the attic or walls, etc. For Norway rats, the most suitable locations are near the exits of their burrows, underneath sinks and other furniture, by the edges of walls, and so on.